awslabs/logstash-output-amazon_es/README.md

 # Logstash Output Plugin

----

 This plugin is now in maintenance mode.
-This is because the OpenSearch Project created a new Logstash output plugin [logstash-output-opensearch](https://github.com/opensearch-project/logstash-output-opensearch) which ships events from Logstash to OpenSearch 1.x and Elasticsearch 7.x clusters, and also supports SigV4 signing.
+We will supply bug fixes and security patches.
+This change is because the OpenSearch Project created a new Logstash output plugin
+[logstash-output-opensearch](https://github.com/opensearch-project/logstash-output-opensearch) which ships events from Logstash to OpenSearch 1.x and Elasticsearch 7.x clusters, and also supports SigV4 signing.
 Having similar functionality plugins can be redundant, so we plan to eventually replace this logstash-output-amazon_es plugin with the logstash-output-opensearch